Shannon-Goddard/Correlation_vs_Causation/README.md

 ## Summary
 - Description of the data exploration phase of the project
   - Data selection
   - Data processing
- -Data transformation
+  - Data transformation
 - Machine Learning Model
 - Database Integration
 - Description of the analysis phase of the project